TITLE 77: PUBLIC HEALTH

 PART 515 EMERGENCY MEDICAL SERVICES, TRAUMA CENTER, COMPREHENSIVE STROKE CENTER, PRIMARY STROKE CENTER AND ACUTE STROKE READY HOSPITAL CODE

-a) A System shall adopt a Regional standardized DNR policy for use by System personnel.
+a) A System shall adopt a Regional standardized DNR and POLST policy for use by System personnel.
 The policy shall be implemented only after it has been reviewed and approved by the Department, in accordance with the requirements of this Section.
-For purposes of this Section, DNR refers to the withholding of cardiopulmonary resuscitation (CPR) and cardiocerebral resuscitation (CCR); electrical therapy to include pacing, cardioversion and defibrillation; invasive airway management and manually or mechanically assisted ventilations, unless otherwise stated on the DNR Advance Directive.
+For purposes of this Section, DNR refers to the withholding of cardiopulmonary resuscitation (CPR) and cardiocerebral resuscitation (CCR); electrical therapy to include pacing, cardioversion and defibrillation; invasive airway management and manually or mechanically assisted ventilations, unless otherwise stated on the IDPH Uniform POLST Advance Directive.
+POLST refers to the recording of a person's desires for life-sustaining treatment and palliative care.

 b) The policy shall include, but not be limited to, specific procedures and protocols for cardiac arrest/DNR situations arising in long-term care facilities, with hospice and home care patients, and with patients who arrest during inter-hospital transfers or transportation to or from home.